TDS on Benefit or Perquisite in Respect of Business or Profession (Section 194R) [As per Circular No. 12 of 2022]Need to Introduce …

 As we discussed before in the “Tax Treatment of Agricultural Income in India” section, there is an exempt limit to pay tax, so if your income is not more than 2,50,000 (other income apart from agriculture), you do not need to file your income tax return.

 In conclusion, agricultural income in India is generally exempt from tax, but it still plays a role in determining your overall tax liability when combined with non-agricultural income.
 Understanding the conditions and rules surrounding agricultural income can help you navigate tax calculations effectively.
 If you meet the requirements, you can also avail yourself of tax relief for reinvesting in agricultural land.
-Always stay informed about exemptions and thresholds to ensure proper tax compliance or consult with a tax advisory firm.
+Always stay informed about exemptions and thresholds to ensure proper tax compliance, or consult with a tax advisory firm.

 CA Jitendra Agarwal, a Chartered Accountant, is an experienced Income Tax Advisor with a proven track record in tax planning and compliance.